logo

 Abstract

-This research demonstrates the optical control of gliding performance in azobenzene-crosslinked liquid crystal networks (azo-LCN) films through photochemical actuation.
-The study integrates an actuator film with additive constructs to create a rotating glider, mimicking a maple samara, achieving reversible optical tuning of terminal velocity, rotational rate, and circling position.
-The researchers demonstrate optical modulation of landing points for microfliers both indoors and outdoors and show the scalability of polymer film geometry for miniature gliders with similar light tunability.
-The material platform is extended to three other gliding modes: Javan cucumber seed-like glider, parachute, and artificial dandelion seed, paving the way for distributed microfliers with contactless flight dynamics control.
+Miniaturized passive fliers based on smart materials face challenges in precise control of shape-morphing for aerodynamics and contactless modulation of diverse gliding modes.
+Here, we present the optical control of gliding performances in azobenzene-crosslinked liquid crystal networks films through photochemical actuation, enabling reversible and bistable shape-morphing.
+First, an actuator film is integrated with additive constructs to form a rotating glider, inspired by the natural maple samara, surpassing natural counterparts in reversibly optical tuning of terminal velocity, rotational rate, and circling position.
+We demonstrate optical modulation dispersion of landing points for the photo-responsive microfliers indoors and outdoors.
+Secondly, we show the scalability of polymer film geometry for miniature gliders with similar light tunability.
+Thirdly, we extend the material platform to other three gliding modes: Javan cucumber seed-like glider, parachute and artificial dandelion seed.
+The findings pave the way for distributed microflier with contactless flight dynamics control.

 Publisher